Guidelines for making an application

 Recipients of annual grants can take around one month of holiday per year without their grant being suspended.

-Compensation for work lasting less than a month, such as a performance fee, can be applied for under ‘other expenses’ but not as a monthly grant.
+Compensation for work lasting less than a month, such as a performance fee, can be applied for under ‘other expenses’, not as a monthly grant.
 When applying for funding to cover fees and salaries, tax and overheads must be taken into account.

 If funding is requested for other expenses (e.g., travel, salaries, materials), a budget must be included as an attached PDF.
-If you apply for funding for travel expenses, we encourage you to avoid flying if possible and to favour low-emission travelling.
-Flights within Finland, which should be avoided for sustainability reasons, can be funded only when they are well justified.
+If you apply for funding for travel expenses, we encourage you to favour low-emission travelling.
+Flights within Finland can be funded only when they are well justified.

 5. OTHER FUNDING

-Kone Foundation grants are usually not awarded to applicants who have already secured financing for the project in question (grant or salary) for the entire upcoming year.
+Kone Foundation grants are usually not awarded to applicants who have already secured funding for the project in question (grant or salary) for the entire upcoming calendar year.

 6. EVALUATORS